mackelab/msne-datascience-2018/README.md

 `git clone https://github.com/cne-tum/msne-datascience-2018.git`

-If there anything unclear please create an issue.
+If you any questions please create an issue.